popcron-games/com.popcron-games.luascript/README.md

   - OnDisable
   - no Update or FixedUpdate
 - will have `transform` and `gameObject` accessible from scripts
-- will automatically reload itself when its asset changes in editor or literal text changes in both editor and build
+- will automatically reload itself when its asset changes in editor or literal text changes in either editor or build

-To add extra functionality, inherit from `LuaComponent` and override `OnCreated()` to insert functions from C# with name and `MethodInfo` parameters:
+To extend functionality, inherit from `LuaComponent` and override `OnCreated()` to register your functions:
 ```cs
 public class CustomLuaComponent : LuaComponent
 {